Who can create a sandbox?

 If the parent enterprise is set up as a Box Verified Environment (BVE), is that setting carried over to its sandboxes?

-No, BVE is a specific setting turned on for an enterprise, and is not part of a base enterprise plan.
+No, BVE is a specific setting turned on for an enterprise, and is not part of your specific Box plan.
 Settings are not automatically carried over to a sandbox account, so BVE status is not automatically transferred.

 If the parent enterprise is set up with IP Allowlist, is that setting carried over to its sandboxes?

-No, IP Allowlist is a specific setting capability turned on for an enterprise, and is not part of a base enterprise.
+No, IP Allowlist is a specific setting capability turned on for an enterprise, and is not part of your specific Box plan.
 Settings are not automatically carried over to a sandbox account, so IP Allowlist configurations are not automatically transferred.

 Is the information or settings in my parent enterprise replicated in my sandbox?

-- Sandboxes are linked to a paid production enterprise, and reflect the customer's paid enterprise plan.
-Each sandbox is a new, blank environment based on you existing enterprise plan.
+- Sandboxes are linked to a paid production enterprise, and reflect the customer's paid plan.
+Each sandbox is a new, blank environment based on your existing Box plan.

-- Please check out our latest feature matrix to learn what features or limitations are applicable to enterprise plans today, or please contact your CSM for more information.
+- Please check out our latest feature matrix to learn what features or limitations are applicable to your plans today, or please contact your CSM for more information.